 While it’s not essential to enter retirement debt-free, it is empowering.
 At a minimum, eliminate credit card debt.
 More important than paying off debt is being able to live within your means.

 Solidify your exit plan and begin putting the pieces in place to make the transition.
-Do you need to train a family member who is a successor to take over the business?
+Do you need to train a family member to succeed you in running the business?
 Will you seek a buyer for your business?
 Solidify the plan and start taking action.

 Within 5 Years of Retirement